Luffier/ladderr/README.md

 - Fix problems with torrents containing whitespaces or non-ASCII characters.
 - Drop Python dependency (I don't know if it's possible, in theory, VB could be used; any help would be appreciated).
-- Linux support (low priority as I don't use it daily; any help would be appreciated).
+- Linux support (any help would be appreciated).

 ## Limitations